denis-berthier/CSP-Rules-V2.1/Examples/Sudoku-examples/README.txt

 <> The Subset-Examples come from various sources, most of which I have forgotten.
 Those marked SE come from SudokuExplainer.
-I've put a large variety of Subset examples, so as to cover almost all the possible classical cases, including finned fish (excluding however the more exotic fishes that are not programmed in SudoRules).
-See in particular the wonderful ones by Mith (each including many Subsets).
+I've put a large variety of Subset examples, so as to cover almost all the possible classical cases.
 To re-run these examples, activate only the following rules:
 ;;; Sudoku-specific:
  (bind ?*Subsets* TRUE)
+;;; and optionally
- (bind ?*FinnedFish* TRUE) (optionally)
+ (bind ?*FinnedFish* TRUE)

+<> The Mith puzzles are exceptional in the sense that they have lots of Subsets and Finned-Fish

 <>The HLS2-Examples contain a few examples from HLS2, illustrating how the 2D chain-rules defined in HLS2 can be reproduced in SudoRules using typed-chains.